StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 ---

-# 5. In your CloudShell window, dowload the terraform scripts from this git repository
+# 5. In your CloudShell window, type the following window to dowload the terraform configuration files from this git repository

 ```